benjaminsnorris/FirebaseReSwift/README.md

 Placeholder action to indicate that an action creator was dispatched.

 **Usage:** Return an action of this type instead of nil when dispatching an action creator.
+- Parameter dispatchedIn: The name of the function where the dispatching occurred

 #### Firebase data changed
 > `FirebaseDataChanged: Action`